Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

-When you start to see places like Harvard (1) talking about the benefits of CBD oil you know there may be something to this compound.
+When you start to see places lik (1) talking about the benefits of CBD oil you know there may be something to this compound. e Harvard

-This over the counter therapy may be considered in certain thyroid patients, especially those with Hashimoto's who haven't found success with more conventional treatments.
+This over-the-counter therapy may be considered in certain thyroid patients, especially those with Hashimoto’s who haven’t found success with more conventional treatments.

 In this article, you are going to learn about CBD, how it may influence Hashimoto’s, and 5 reasons you may want to consider using it.

 CBD, which stands for cannabidiol, is one of many cannabinoids found inside of marijuana.